The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 Don't go away.

-We are at our remaining moments on the broadcast today.
+And we are at our remaining moments on the broadcast today.

-And remember I'm gone today.
+And remember, I'm gone today.

-Uh the funeral of Myra Kraft in Boston.
+Funeral of Myra Kraft in Boston.

 So happy to have with us the Speaker of the House, John Boehner.